kcboggs/Code-201-/class-01.md

 # How websites are created
-*All websites use HTML and CSS, content management systems, blogging software, and e-commerce platforms often add a few more technologies in the mix.*
+*All websites use HTML and CSS, content management systems, blogging software, and e-commerce platforms which often add a few more technologies in the mix.*
 - What you see
 - How it is created
 - HTML5 & CSS3